Laragear/SubscriptionsDemo/README.md

 };
 ```

-If you like manual control, you can also use an array with both the model class name and a callback to use as a relation accessor.
+If you like to have manual control on the dynamic relations, you can also use an array with both the model class name and a callback to use as a relation builder.

 ```php
 use Laragear\Subscriptions\Models\Subscription;